zzzprojects/EntityFramework-Classic/docs/pages/features/features.md

 The library comes with everything you love from `EF6`, and with some awesome new features.

 ## Community Features
-All these features are **free** and can be used even in a commercial application:
+All these features are **free** and can be used in a commercial application:

 - Batch Query
    - [Delete from Query](delete-from-query.md)